kclgeeksoc/kclgeeksoc.github.io/posts/events.md

 Book club
 ---------

-Sunday every four weeks.
+Some Sundays.
-(13 October, 10 November and 8 December.)
+(20 October - discussing "John Dies at the End" by David Wong, 10 November and 8 December.)
 12 noon – 1 pm.
 Meet at the entrance to Boland House, Guy’s Campus.